AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 **Create review task** - ![](images/create-review-task.svg)

 You can create a review task of the current topic or map file directly from the Editor.
 Open the file for which you want to create the review task and select **Create review task** to initiate the review creation process.
-Follow the instructions given in the [Review topics or maps](review.md#) for more details.
+Follow the instructions given in the [Introduction to review](review.md#) for more details.

 ## Source view